Using Pattern Theology to Answer Questions

 - I Timothy 2:11-12

 There are reasons for these instructions, but basically it seems that God has given the spiritual leadership role in the church to men and not to women.
-This has been the source of contention for 2,000 years, because it's not always easy for weak and sinful men to be good spiritual leaders and it's not easy for weak and sinful women to submit.
-But this order is the pattern for leadership in the church that God has set forth, whether it is popular or easy or not, it is still the pattern that we seek to follow in organizing the church.
+This has been the source of contention for 2,000 years, because it has not always easy for weak and sinful men to be good spiritual leaders and it is not easy for weak and sinful women to submit.
+However, this order is the pattern for leadership in the church that God has set forth.
+Whether this model is popular or easy is not the point.
+The key is that it is still the pattern that we seek to follow in organizing the church according to God's instructions.

 There are hundreds of different ministries in the local church and both men and women are encouraged to fulfill these roles as best they can.
 All of these except the role of elder, deacon or preacher are open to women.
-This is the pattern we see in the New Testament.
+This is the pattern we see in the New Testament for service and leadership in the local congregation.

 Why do we take communion every Sunday?

-Again, the answer is that we do it this way because we have examples and instructions in the New Testament to do it this way.
-We know that the first day that the Apostles and new disciples took it was on a Sunday, because in the first century Pentecost was celebrated on the fiftieth day from the first Sunday after the Passover and the first communion taken after Jesus ascended was taken on Pentecost.
+Again, the answer is that we do it this way because we have examples and instructions in the New Testament to celebrate the Lord's Supper in this manner on this particular day.
+We know that the first day that the Apostles and new disciples took communion was on a Sunday, because in the first century the first communion taken after Jesus ascended was taken on Pentecost Sunday.

 - Acts 2:38-42

-So Pentecost was on a Sunday, the Apostles and disciples first began taking it on that Pentecost Sunday and afterwards we read that they continued taking communion on each Sunday.
+Pentecost was on a Sunday, the Apostles and disciples first began sharing the Lord's supper on that Pentecost Sunday and afterwards we read that they continued taking communion on each Sunday.

 If we take the bread and the fruit of the vine each Sunday, we are following as closely as possible the pattern established in the New Testament concerning the taking of the communion.

-So before I close, I want to give you a few guidelines in using pattern theology, in order to arrive at accurate and consistent conclusions in your study of the Bible.
+Before closing out this chapter I want to give you a few guidelines in the use of pattern theology so that you can arrive at accurate and consistent conclusions in your study of the Bible.

 1. Obedience when it speaks, discernment when it is silent.